Our vision is simple: “More flights to more places.”

 Edmonton International Airport, Canada’s fifth-busiest airport, is operated by the Edmonton Regional Airports Authority (or Edmonton Airports), a community-based, not-for-profit corporation established in 1990.

-Learn more about how can support EIA and help us achieve this vision.
+Learn more about how you can support YEG and help us achieve this vision.

 Governance & accountability